The Tampa Bay Rays (39-18) are on the road to face the Chicago Cubs (24-30) at Wrigley Field on Wednesday with the home ...

 At both the Red Sox in 2013 and Cubs in 2016, Ross was a member of the team’s that won the World Series Championship.
 During his final game, which happened to be Game 7 of the 2016 MLB World Series, Ross hit a home run, making him the oldest player to do so in World Series history.

 In October of 2019, Ross was hired as the Cubs new manager to replace the outgoing Joe Maddon.
 In Ross’ first season with Chicago the Cubs finished 34-26 in the regular season.
 However, Chicago were defeated 2-0 in the National League Wild Card Series and eliminated from Ross’ debut playoff series.
+It has not gone much better over the past couple of seasons either.
+As the Cubs have failed to reach the postseason in each of the last two seasons.

 Throughout several stops in his Major League Baseball career Stoman has always been one of the best pitchers in baseball.
 He rose to superstar levels after an incredible few years in Canada with the Toronto Blue Jays.